ISLA-UH/redpandas/docs/README.md

 store station and sensor data.
 For more information on the Station Python class, click [here](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station).

-- _Sensor_: a device that responds to a physical stimulus, e.g., pressure, accelerometer.
+- _Sensor_: a device that responds to a physical stimulus, e.g., barometer, accelerometer.
 The units for each available sensor can be found in [RedVox SDK Sensor Documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data-dataframe-access).

 - _Epoch_ or _epoch time_: unix time (also referred to as the epoch time), the number of seconds since 1 January 1970.